 - Fishing the Skykomish River – Big Eddy boat launch

 - Whitewater rafting

 - Watch the kayakers and rafters at Boulder Drop (Class 5 Rapids!): Milepost 34 on Highway 2

-- Hole in the Wall: a 12-foot diameter drilled hole in the bottom of the cliff just west of town used by the UW physics department for gravitiy experiments.
+- Hole in the Wall: a 12-foot diameter drilled hole in the bottom of the cliff just west of town used by the UW physics department for gravity experiments.

-- Drive by the possibly haunted Bush House Inn, where Teddy Roosevet once stayed.
+- Drive by the possibly haunted Bush House Inn, where Teddy Roosevelt once stayed.

-Baring has a genuine country store, this local treasure is the post office, restaurant, newsstand, ice cream parlour, and grocery store all rolled into one.
+Baring has a genuine country store, this local treasure is the post office, restaurant, newsstand, ice cream parlor, and grocery store all rolled into one.

 - The Bridge: From the store you can quickly reach one of the last one-lane wooden suspension bridges in Washington.

 - Barclay Creek Trail: Located right across from the store, this trail meanders along the course of Barclay Creek until it reaches Barclay Lake.

 Skykomish is located in the heart of the Mt.
 Baker-Snoqualmie National Forrest in the Alpine Lakes Region.
 The town Skykomish, an old railroad town, is known as the Capital of the area.
 You can explore old buildings, restaurants and hotels that are included in the historical registry.